Office of the President

 President, The Citadel

-General Glenn M. Walters, United States Marine Corps, Class of 1979, returned to his alma mater after serving 39 years as an officer in the Marines.
+General Glenn M. Walters, USMC (Retired), Class of 1979, returned to his alma mater after serving 39 years as an officer in the Marines to become the 20th President of The Citadel in 2018.
 Prior to his arrival, he served as the 34th Assistant Commandant of the Marine Corps, the Corps’ second-highest ranking officer.

-As Assistant Commandant, Walters oversaw approximately 184,000 active duty and 38,000 reserve Marines and a $42 billion budget.
+As Assistant Commandant of the Marines, Gen Walters oversaw approximately 184,000 active duty and 38,000 reserve Marines and a $42 billion budget.
 His duties included representing the Marine Corps at the Department of Defense and leading decisions about defense policy and resourcing in alignment with the National Defense Strategy.
-His positions have included serving as Deputy Commandant for Programs and Resources; Commanding General of the 2nd Marine Aircraft Wing; Commander of the 2nd Marine Aircraft Wing (Forward) in Helmand Province, Afghanistan; and Deputy Director of the Joint Staff J-8.
+Among his other positions, Gen Walters served as Deputy Commandant for Programs and Resources; Commanding General of the 2nd Marine Aircraft Wing; Commander of the 2nd Marine Aircraft Wing (Forward) in Helmand Province, Afghanistan; and Deputy Director of the Joint Staff J-8.

-He is joined by his wife of 24 years, Gail, a marketing and communications professional, who is eager to embrace her new role as first lady of The Citadel.
+Gen Walters is joined by his wife of 24 years, Gail, a marketing and communications professional, who is delighted to serve in her role as First Lady of The Citadel.